 - Social Studies of STI

 University pool discipline

-During the 3rd module of the first year students should take one discipline from the University pool they are mostly interested in.
+During the 3rd module of the first year, students should take one discipline from the University pool they are most interested in.
 It is awarded 3 credits and should preferably be in English.

 Massive Open Online Courses